 So, I became an artist instead—and was perfectly happy.

 The journey to becoming a published romance author was long and hard, but writing is the most thrilling thing I’ve ever done.
-As a native Texan, I divide my time between my home on Lake Travis outside Austin, Texas and the mountain of Santa Fe, New Mexico.
 I love to hear from readers, so feel free to contact me.

 I cannot begin to express how much I appreciate reader reviews.
 They are the single most powerful way that readers can help introduce books they love to other readers.
 If you write a review of one one my books, please let me know with an email or on my Facebook Page, so I can thank you personally.